What Is a Charter School?

 Equity and Access

 Although charter schools have expanded rapidly, the replication of high-performing schools has been irregular.
 There has been a clustering of charter schools in particular cities and an uneven investment in expansion efforts.
-Similarly, charter school success with some higher needs students have been mixed e.g. English language learners and students with disabilities.
+Charter schools have yet to fully address the needs of all students—namely, special populations, such as English language learners and students with disabilities.
+In particular, charters are serving a lower percentage of students with disabilities.

 As one of the widest reaching school reform initiatives, charter schools have been the source of much debate.
-A significant question is whether charter schools are working or not, focusing on charter school impact on student achievement.
+The primary question is whether charter schools are working or not, focusing on charter school impact on student achievement.
 The other topics of debate stem from the central tenet of charter schools, namely autonomy and the decentralization of accountability.

 Student achievement results in charter schools are inconclusive to positive compared to traditional schools.
 Charter schools, due to the autonomy they have to innovate and experiment, are given leeway to try newer methods.
 However, in the two school years that ended 2012 and 2013, nearly 500 charter schools were closed.
 Due to the limited nature of their charter, it is much easier to close a charter school than it is to close a traditional school.
 If a charter school is mismanaged or its approach does not lead to better student results, the experiment ends.
 The vast majority of charter schools are well-run and face no prospect of closure.